 The usage level after the decrease of speed varies from ISPs and they have their own rules, not usually disclosed to their customers.
 As per rule, they need to declare the FUP rules before buying.
-The speed also varies according to the availability of the network during the time and the numbers of users on the same at the time period.
+The speed also varies according to the availability of the network during the time and the number of users on the same at the time period.

 Most of the ISPs in Nepal are coming with unlimited internet packages these days.
 Are they truly unlimited?
 No, they are not.
 None of the ISPs in Nepal provides truly unlimited internet.
 All the ISPs like WorldLink, Vianet, Subisu has implied FUP on their internet.
 You cannot use data as much you want on the speed they have provided.

 Similarly, Mobile phone operators like NTC, NCell, Smart Cell are coming with unlimited data packs.
 Ntc unlimited night data pack at Rs 90 was only a true unlimited internet as of now.
 Many customers keep on complaining about the speed throttle after consuming a certain amount of data.
 It is all due to FUP which reduces the bandwidth after a certain amount of data has been used.

-You like it or not, ISPs and telecom companies in worldwide use this kind of policy for internet bandwidth management.
-Only the thing matters are threshold of internet bandwidth limit in FUP for each cycle, that the ISPs / telcos need to tell beforehand.
+You like it or not, ISPs and telecom companies worldwide use this kind of policy for internet bandwidth management.
+Only the thing matters are the threshold of internet bandwidth limit in FUP for each cycle, that the ISPs / telcos need to tell beforehand.
 With the internet speed war, ISPs have also increased FUP limits for different thresholds.
 Customers also need to be aware of such caps and bandwidth if it suits their usage before buying.
 We recommend you read how to connect the internet at home.